-When someone asks, "What is a wine cooler?"
+When someone asks, "What is a wine fridge?"
 Many folks become perplexed.
-On the one hand, there is a wine cooler, which is an equipment that stores wine to keep it cold.
-On the other hand, there is a beverage known as a wine cooler that was quite popular in the 1980s and 1990s but has nothing to do with chilling your wine to a specific temperature.
+On the one hand, there is a wine fridge, which is an equipment that stores wine to keep it cold.
+On the other hand, there is a beverage known as a wine fridge that was quite popular in the 1980s and 1990s but has nothing to do with chilling your wine to a specific temperature.

-Let's start with the wine cooler beverage, and then move on to the wine cooler appliance(wine cooler).
+Let's start with the wine fridge beverage, and then move on to the wine fridge appliance(wine fridge).
 We want to make sure we cover all of our bases here because it's a pretty confusing term in the wine industry.
-The wine cooler beverage may be remembered by the elder generation, whereas.
+The wine fridge beverage may be remembered by the elder generation, whereas.

-Even while most people understand what a wine cooler beverage is and how it differs from genuine wine, there appears to be some misunderstanding.
+Even while most people understand what a wine fridge beverage is and how it differs from genuine wine, there appears to be some misunderstanding.

 When soft drinks like Coca-Cola and Pepsi were at their pinnacle in the 1980s and 1990s, carbonated, sugary drinks became highly popular.
 Because the general population was unaware of the health dangers that consuming huge amounts of sugar could have, soft drink sales soared as people sought something more tasty than water.